vikram17dp/vikram17dp/README.md

 2).Check out my another recent project, [MERN-Auth](https://mern-authproject.onrender.com/) - A full-stack authentication app using MERN stack with Google OAuth integration for secure login.

+3).
+Check out my recent project, [LinkedIn Clone](https://linkedin-clone-2.onrender.com/login) - A full-stack platform built using the MERN stack, mimicking core functionalities of LinkedIn with features like secure email notifications and real-time data fetching.

 Feel free to reach out if you have any questions, suggestions, or just want to chat! 😊